-I need to work smarter, not harder in order to optimize my time.
+I need to work smarter not harder in order to optimize my time.
 I want to learn to play acoustic guitar because I don’t want to die without having played Tracy Chapman’s Fast Car and Toni Braxton’s Let It Flow with my own hands at least once.
 I want more naps on the beach, and to have at least one person feel that I have made this the best year of their life.
-These are just few of the things I wish to accomplish before my next birthday.
+These are just a few of the things I wish to accomplish before my next birthday.
 I’m glad to say I’m progressively working toward completing every goal on my list and loving it.

 If I have 40 more years to live

 Should I live to be 80, that would mean up to this point, I’ve only lived half of my life.
 That means life is far from over; for the lifetime I’ve already lived, I have an entirely new one to go.
-A entire new lifetime to still achieve every and anything I haven’t up until this point.
-Considering many facets of my life up until this point, the thought of possibly having another 40yrs to go is exhilarating to say the least.
+An entire new lifetime to still achieve every and anything I haven’t up until this point.
+Considering many facets of my life up until this point, the thought of possibly having another 40yrs to go is exhilarating, to say the least.
 It’s like seeing an entirely new lifetime laid out before me.
-One in which I am already older and wiser; now knowing what pitfalls to avoid and what chances I take that will be worth the pay out.
+One in which I am already older and wiser; now knowing what pitfalls to avoid and what chances I take that will be worth the payout.
 Experience has taught me how to better navigate life in general.
 What more can I ask for?

 The possibility of seeing the last of my babies graduate, and go on to be better than me.
 Time to leave an even bigger legacy for my children and grandchildren.
 I’ll have a chance to make awesome memories with my grandbabies.
 Maybe be that grandmom who always gives money and gifts and bakes cookies.
 By then, I could play any song I wanted on the guitar for my husband, kids, and grandkids.
-Time to finally actually finish a crotchet project.
+Time to finally actually finish a crochet project.
 More stamps in the passport, winters in Africa, and summers in the Caribbean.

 Either way, life’s not over